4/29/2025

 Analyst, Macquarie

 Hi, good morning.
 Thanks for taking my question.
-Chris, I was wondering if you could touch on the from Canadian travel, how that has changed since, you know, Liberation Day and particularly the last couple weeks.
-And more importantly, when you speak to executives that have businesses up there or multinational executives that, you know, could potentially bring corporate or leisure travelers down there, how they're thinking about, you know, the feeling and sentiment with with their employees.
+Chris, I was wondering if you could touch on the impact from Canadian travel, how that has changed since, you know, Liberation Day and particularly the last couple years.
+And more importantly, when you speak to executives that have businesses up there or multinational executives that could potentially bring corporate or leisure travelers down there, how they're thinking about the feeling and sentiment with their employees.
 Thanks.

 speaker